 Registration Status: Registrars and registries often provide the status of the registration.
-For example client-hold, delete prohibited, update prohibited, etc. There are a couple of options such as: 1) leave it in ASCII 7; 2) always publish the exact EPP status code and leave it to the clients to decide whether to localize or not; 3) identify a more easily understood representation (for the mandatory character set); 4) publish the easily understood representation in mandatory and local character sets or could be any combination of these approaches.
+For example client-hold, delete prohibited, update prohibited, etc. There options: 1) leave it in ASCII7; 2) always publish the exact EPP status code and leave it to the clients to decide whether to localize or not; 3) identify a more easily understood representation; 4) publish the easily understood representation in mandatory and local character sets or 5) could be any combination of these approaches.
 The WG deliberated different opinions, and chose option 2, since it gives client the ability to localize this field.
 Option 2 is also used in the new gTLD applicant guide book (WHOIS specification).

 Entity names and Address (RAA 3.3.1.6,7,8) include registrant, admin contact name and addresses, technical contact name and addresses.
-Recommendations concerning entity names will be discussed in detail in next section.
+Recommendations concerning entity names will be discussed in detail in the next section.

-Recommendation:
+Preliminary Recommendation: